dinhngockhanh/dinhngockhanh.github.io/_pages/about_RanjingZhang.md

-Ranjing Zhang was a Master Student Intern in the Dinh Lab in Spring 2024, from the Department of Statistics (Columbia University).
+<a href="https://www.linkedin.com/in/ranjing1127/">Ranjing Zhang</a> was a Master Student Intern in the Dinh Lab in Spring 2024, from the Department of Statistics (Columbia University).